Volunteer Ranger Program

 - A reasonable level of physical fitness and be able to work outdoors in all weather conditions

 - A positive attitude

-- A current First Aid Certificate (HTLAID003 Provide First Aid or higher)
+- Have a current First Aid Certificate (HTLAID003 Provide First Aid or higher)

-- Ability to make their own way to the park (either by car or public transportation)
+- Be able to make your own way to the park (either by car or public transportation)

 What are the benefits?

-- Training will provide you with valuable knowledge and skills, especially in presentation skills and environmental interpretation
+- Training will provide you with valuable knowledge and skills

 - A free uniform is provided for volunteers to wear